 Exclusive possession can only be granted following the completion of two other actions:

 1) The divorce complaint must be initiated before exclusive possession can be requested by either spouse.

 2) An evidentiary hearing must be held by the court before exclusive possession can be granted.

 In some cases, such as when one party leaves voluntarily, exclusive possession is granted quickly and easily by the court.
 Otherwise, one spouse must prove the living situation is intolerable before the court will grant exclusive possession.
 The court does factor in the rights of the non-resident spouse, and exclusive possession orders are not permanent decisions.

 Often, during the initiation of a divorce, one party is inclined to leave the residence quickly.
-However, this is a significant decision and you should consult with your Montgomery County divorce lawyer prior to vacating the marital residence.
-My experience with family law in Montgomery County enables me to be your leading advocate in Exclusive Possession and all other aspects of divorce.
+However, this is a significant decision and you should consult with a qualified divorce lawyer prior to vacating the marital residence.
+With over two (2) decades of divorce litigation experience in prosecuting and defending divorce, custody and support cases in Delaware County, Chester County, Montgomery County and Bucks County Pennsylvania, McIntosh Lawyers, PC is poised to advocate your position in Exclusive Possession matters and all other aspects of divorce.